i10416/scalajs-cloudfunctions.g8/README.md

 A [Giter8][g8] template for ScalaJS on GCP Cloud Functions with GitHub Actions CI/CD

+## How to Use

 ```sh
 g8 i10416/scalajs-cloudfunctions.g8
 ```

+And follow generated guide in README

+## How to contribute?

+- Give it a star⭐
+- Drop the feedback to the author @i10416
+- Send a PR with fixes of typos/bugs/etc🐛

 ## Template license
 Written in 2022 by Yoichiro Ito (contact.110416+scalajsgcpcf@gmail.com)